 Giving It All Away: The Doris Buffett Story

-At 82 years young, Doris, big sister of billionaire Warren, is on a mission.
+At 82 years young, Doris, big sister of billionaire Warren, was on a mission.

 When she inherited millions in Berkshire Hathaway stock from a family trust in 1996, instead of clinging to it like a security